logo2

 Polk directory ad - 1895

 The company continued to launch more brands of beer.
-The company advertised its Extra Pale beer from Jan 1902.
+Extra Pale was advertised from Jan 1902.
+ABM bottles with paper labels show that Extra Pale was bottled in aqua or colorless glass.
 In May 1902, the first brew of bock beer under the new management would be placed on the market (40).
 Bock beer was supplied previously in May 1893 (24) under the Haas family operation.
-Bock beer was a seasonal beer released in spring and Haas produced 225 barrels of Bock for the spring of 1904 (43).
+It was a seasonal beer released in spring and Haas produced 225 barrels of Bock for 1904 (43).
 In Mar 1903, the company announced that its "new brew" was on the market (38), and an ad indicated that it was a porter.
 In Feb 1904, Haas advertised a new Malt beer.

 Newspaper ad - <i>The Daily Mining Gazette</i>, 18 Sep 1899